Ojas-Pratap-Singh/SnakeGame/README.md

 4. Avoid collisions with the border and the snake's body, as it will end the game.
 5. Try to achieve the highest score possible!

-## Classes Used

-- `JButton`: Used for buttons, e.g., for "Start," "Pause," or "Restart" functionality (if applicable).
-- `JCheckBox`: Optional - used for enabling specific game options (e.g., sound on/off).
-- `JComboBox`: Optional - used for dropdown menus or selecting different game modes (if applicable).
-- `JFileChooser`: Optional - used for file handling (e.g., saving high scores).
-- `JFrame`: The main window that holds the game content and components.

-## Styling

-The game window is designed to provide a visually appealing and engaging gaming experience.
-The background color and layout are carefully chosen to enhance the game's aesthetics.

-## Contributing

-Contributions to this project are welcome!
-If you have any improvements, bug fixes, or new features to suggest, please follow the standard GitHub workflow:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Submit a pull request.

-Please ensure your code follows best practices and has appropriate comments and documentation.

-## License

-[Include the appropriate license for your project.
-For example, MIT, Apache, GNU, etc.]

----

-Feel free to customize this README further to include specific instructions or additional details about your Snake Game project.
-Good luck with your project!